Ibrahim-Elsayed-27/Real-Time-Clock/README.md

 ## How to Use

 1. Press the ON/OFF button on the keypad to request time adjustment.

+2. Use the keypad to Select the desired mode.

-2. Use the keypad to set the desired time values for seconds, minutes, and hours.
+3. Use the keypad to set the desired time values for seconds, minutes, and hours.

-3. Interact with the LCD display for feedback during time adjustments.
+4. Interact with the LCD display for feedback during time adjustments.

-4. The real-time clock will display the adjusted time on the six seven-segment displays.
+5. The real-time clock will display the adjusted time on the six seven-segment displays.

-5. Enjoy precise timekeeping and accurate time displays with your Real Time Clock Project!
+6. Enjoy precise timekeeping and accurate time displays with your Real Time Clock Project!

 ## Scenarios